The growth in Auckland public transport patronage and services continues

 Public transport improvements

-- In the south and across Auckland, AT has been introducing its new network – meaning bus, ferry and train schedules are compatible with each other and are better suited to the needs of Aucklanders
+AT has introducing a new network to areas of Auckland with the aim to make bus, ferry and train schedules compatible with each other and better suited to the needs of Aucklanders.

-- To support the new more connected public transport network across Auckland, Auckland Transport has redesigned the current fare stage system and introduced a Simplified Zone Fare system.
-Integrated ticketing meant you pay one fare for your entire journey rather than paying separately for each leg
+To support a more connected public transport network across Auckland, Auckland Transport redesigned the fare stage system and introduced a Simplified Zone Fare system.
+Integrated ticketing meant you pay one fare for your entire journey rather than paying separately for each leg.

 The proportion of all trips using AT HOP was 82.8% in December 2018 (bus 89.5%, rail 81.4%, ferry 33.2%).